I just like flamingos.

-My little Pwdin* is four years old and not really very little.
-He was diagnosed with severe autism and learning disability at aged two and four months.
-Despite it being very clear we had an adorable autist on our hands, the professionals wanted to take their time over formally diagnosing at such a young age (despite referring to the Pwd as autistic for months before).
-It was clear as soon as I met the little monster he was different – he had no suckle reflex and could not/would not open his eyes for any length of time for weeks.
+My little Pwdin* is six years old and not really very little.
+He was diagnosed with “severe autism and learning disability” at aged two years and four months.
+Despite it being very clear we had an adorable Autist on our hands, the professionals wanted to take their time over formally diagnosing at such a young age (despite referring to the Pwd as Autistic for months before).
+It was clear as soon as I met the little man he was different – he had no suckle reflex and could not/would not open his eyes for any length of time for weeks.
 He was first referred to child health at ten months because he could not sit unsupported – that’s what got the ball rolling.

 It’s just the three of us here, in Wales: Pwdin, hubby (my Irishman) and I. Hubby works with disabled students in further education and I am a freelance writer.
 Most of this blog is written by me with guest posts clearly marked.
 I love people to make comments and discuss posts and pages but I do ask that you observe my comments policy.

 If you’re looking for an unbiased, sarcasm free blog you’re in the wrong place.
 I do like a good rant.
-My Pwdin is fully vaccinated and, as long as I have anything to do with it, always will be as are the rest of our family including our pets (well, not the fish).
+My Pwdin is fully vaccinated and, as long as I have anything to do with it, always will be as are the rest of our family including our pets (well, not the fish – they’re dead now).
 Pwdin goes to an incredible special school and his being vaccinated significantly reduces the risk of him catching a vaccine preventable disease and helps protect school mates who cannot be vaccinated for legitimate medical reasons.